temporalio/cli/docs/workflow/terminate.md

 Terminate Workflow Execution by Id or List Filter.

->Terminating a running Workflow records a `WorkflowExecutionTerminated` event as the closing event.
-Command tasks cannot be scheduled after this.
+    Terminating a running Workflow records a `WorkflowExecutionTerminated` event as the closing event.

+    Any further command tasks cannot be scheduled after running `terminate`.

 **--address**
 host:port for Temporal frontend service